nine7nine/n7n-AGS-Shell/README.md

 ### Final Notes:

-While I have been putting this shell together for myself -- I may be willing to accept PRs, if I see value the changes.
+While I have been putting this shell together for myself -- I may be willing to accept PRs, if I see value in the changes.
 Just keep in mind: I like simplicity; I've removed a number of things from Aylur's config (media stuff, screenrecord, redundancy from multiple widgets, etc) AND I've done away with the Shell managing Hyprland settings && relying explicitly on things like swww.